nicopasq/amp_up/README.md

-# Music Media: Phase 4 Project
+# Apm Up: Phase 4 Project

 Project Description: The goal of this app is to connect musical individuals through community discussion posts.
 It utilizes a Rails API to effectively communicate requests to and from the backend.
 React.js makes up the frontend and uses complex state management to update how a user's view is rendered.